taskflow/taskflow/README.md

 f2B.precede(f1_module_task);
 f1_module_task.precede(f2C);
 ```

 The `composed_of` method returns a *module task* and you can use the `precede` and `gather`
 methods to define its dependencies.
-A framework can be used to compose multiple
-frameworks and a framework can compose the resulting frameworks to achieve nested composition.
+You can compose a framework from multiple frameworks and use the resulting framework
+to compose another larger ones and so on so forth.

 # Debug a Taskflow Graph